trawler/cna-installer/README.md

 ```

 The binary is built inside the cloned repository under the `build/bin` directory.
-Output logs are saved under the clonded repo, in the `build/logs` directory.
+Output logs are saved under the `build/logs` directory.

 ### Azure CLI